John O'Sullivan (footballer, born 2006): Bray Wanderers loan

 On 28 July 2024, he was loaned out to League of Ireland First Division club Bray Wanderers until the end of the season.
 He made his debut for the club 2 August 2024, opening the scoring in a 2–1 win away to Finn Harps.
 On 2 November 2024, O'Sullivan scored the winning penalty in a shootout win over Athlone Town at Dalymount Park to earn his side a place in the 2024 League of Ireland Promotion/Relegation Final against Drogheda United.

 Return from loan

 O'Sullivan returned to Rovers after his loan spell and on 20 February 2025, O'Sullivan made his European debut, coming off the bench in extra time against Molde of Norway and scoring his penalty in the shootout as his side were defeated and knocked out of the UEFA Conference League at the Knockout Phase Playoff stage.

 Drogheda United loan

 On 14 July 2025, O'Sullivan signed for fellow League of Ireland Premier Division side Drogheda United on loan until the end of the season.
 On 18 July 2025, he scored on hide debut for the club, in a 5–0 win at home to Crumlin United in the first game of his side's FAI Cup defence.
 He made a total of 6 appearances in all competitions during his loan spell spell, scoring once.

+Return from loan

+O'Sullivan played his first game since his loan when he came off the bench in a 2–0 win away to Sligo Rovers.
+The following week, he assisted Aaron Greene with a through ball in a 2–0 win over Galway United at Tallaght Stadium.